IFF-0303/MIDeepSeg/README.md

 [bifseg_link]: https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=8270673

 * This project was designed for academic research, not for clinical use, and also not for commercial use, it also a protected patent.
+* In the future, more details will be published on our paper.